fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ### RSAES-OAEP

 RSAES-OAEP combines the RSAEP and RSADP primitives with the EME-OAEP encoding method.
 The encoding technique involves a mask generation function (MGF) based on a hash function and there is no obvious structure in the encoded block, unlike the PKCS#1v1.5 encoding method.
-Here is EME-OAEP encoding operation:
+The provable security of RSAES-OAEP a relies on the random nature of the output of the mask generation function, which in turn relies on the random nature of the underlying hash.Here is EME-OAEP encoding operation:

 ![](https://fadasr.github.io/images/eme-oaep-encode.png)